Today's blog is a guest post by José Nieto, creator of upper/db. upper/db gives you tools for …

 Perhaps the strongest indicator that Go is a good fit: lack of previous exposure to the language has not been a barrier for contributors.
 We now have 67 contributors to the project*, and CockroachDB has gone from an empty Github project to 125,000 lines of non-generated Go code, with a smattering of C++ and .proto files.
 Managing code complexity is undeniably affected by the choice of language, and it’s especially important in an open source context.

-*As of July 2022, CockroachDB now has 579 GitHub contributors and is 89.6% written in Go, with a smattering of TypeScript, Starlark, and Yacc, plus a few other languages.
+*As of October 2023, CockroachDB now has over 600 GitHub contributors and is 89.6% written in Go, along with Java, C++, and Python, plus a smattering of TypeScript, Starlark, Yacc, and a few other languages.

 It’s difficult to quantify the effect on productivity that Go brings over C++ or even Java.
 Go was designed to scale to large code bases with an emphasis on simplicity and orthogonality of features.
 The enforced code style, the simple imports and automated import management, the wide variety of linters, the straightforward (and minimal) set of programmatic idioms…all of these attributes of Go are important for clean, understandable code.